 Electrolysis involves a needle passing a current down the shaft of the hair follicle to damage it.
 Trained therapists target single hairs but the efficiency is not guaranteed due to the precise nature of the treatment.
 The risk of surface scarring to the client is also a lot higher depending on their susceptibilities.
 Therefore, we do not provide or promote this treatment.
 In some cases, sadly this is the only option when trying to find hair removal methods for white hair.

-This is a popular hair removal method which is time-consuming.
-Shaving causes thickening of the hairs and sometimes irritation of the skin.
+This is a popular hair removal method that is time-consuming.
+Shaving causes thickening of the hair and sometimes irritation of the skin.
 As with waxing some individuals may observe ingrown hairs.
 Due to this, we do not promote this treatment as a result – especially wet shaving.
-Although, this is the commonestone of the most well known hair removal methods doing it daily/often is damaging to skin.
+Although, this is the commonest one of the most well-known hair removal methods doing it daily/often is damaging to the skin.

 Threading is a process using 100% cotton thread to remove hairs in a line.
 This procedure should include pulling in the direction of the hair growth and is similar to plucking.
 Therefore is another form of epilation.
 There is less likelihood of irritation to the skin than a tweezer or waxing.
-However, sensitive skin can e suject to redness due to the friction against the skin.
-Ingrown hair are often the result of threading of thicker hairs.
-Currently many choose this method for treating white or blonde hairs, however there is risk of thickening.
+However, sensitive skin can be subject to redness due to the friction against the skin.
+Ingrown hair is often the result of the threading of thicker hairs.
+Currently many choose this method for treating white or blonde hairs, however, there is a risk of the hairs thickening.

 These are temporary methods in which hairs will grow back at variable rates depending on the individual.
 The hairs need to be fully grown prior to your session for the best results.
 We do not offer these treatments as they can cause stretching, surface damage, pigmentation, and damage to the skin.
 One in three people may observe thickening of the hairs.
 The hair may also grow into the hair shaft causing them to become ingrown (sometimes painful) if the hairs are pulled against the direction of growth.
 Possible scarring may result as a consequence.
 We do not provide or promote this treatment.